Gilkey Executive Lecture Series

-Gilkey Executive Lecturers address issues across marketing, management, finance, ethics and leadership.
+Gilkey lecturers address issues across marketing, management, finance, ethics, and leadership.
 In addition to leading classroom lectures and discussion, speakers present a lecture at a public forum on a topic of their choice and are invited to meet with graduate students and campus and community leaders.
-Participating executives enjoy dynamic conversation and the exchange of ideas with our eager students.

 Both Harold and Priscilla acknowledge the powerful impact of mentors and role models on their own professional and personal achievements.